-Those of you who’ve read my earlier articles would remember how cooking and household chores sometimes become an analogy for project and change management.
-And why not — each assumes the existence of some objectives, planning, requirements, and the final outcome that delivers expected value.
+Cooking and household chores can be a useful lighthearted analogy for project and change management.
+And why not — each assumes the existence of objectives, planning, requirements, and the final outcome that delivers expected value.

 1) Build or buy?

-Creating a product “from scratch” is not necessarily more difficult that using commercially available components.
-But you will need to do some research, level-headed planning and preparation, and work on your sourcing strategies.
+Creating a product “from scratch” is not necessarily more difficult than using commercially available components.
+But you will need to do some research, level-headed planning, and preparation.
+And you will need to adjust your sourcing strategies.

-Soaked chickpeas need to be ground to a soft consistency with all other ingredients – this is the magic part where the starches break down and the falafel ball holds itself together.
+Soaked chickpeas need to be ground to a soft consistency with all other ingredients.
+This is the magic part where the starches break down, which is needed for the falafel ball to hold its shape and not fall apart.
 To do this, my recipe calls for a high-power food processor.

 Expect defects in any new process.
-Learn to detect, measure and analyze the ways to reduce the defect rate.
+Learn to detect, measure, and analyze the ways to reduce the defect rate.
 Defect management will be an integral part of your new product.
-And if you did not find any defects, then maybe you weren’t looking?
+And if you did not find any defects, maybe you weren’t looking hard enough?

 While you may experiment with some product features, you need to decide what is non-negotiable and mandatory for a minimum viable and good quality product.
-If your first products are seriously lacking in an important feature (such as flavour), you may irreparably damage your product’s reputation.
-In my case, my kids may decide that they hate falafels and will never want to try one again.
+If your first products are seriously lacking in an important feature (such as flavor), you may irreparably damage your product’s reputation.
+In my case, my kids might decide that they hate falafels and will never want to try one again.

 You may need to conduct a pilot or build a proof of concept before choosing the optimal solution.
 With all the design considerations and customer expectations, the number of variables may be so high that a theoretical exercise will not help you make the right decision.
 You may just have to try it out.

 The success of the product depends on your customers.
 Regardless of what you believe the product’s benefits and winning features are, your customers will decide.
-So when designing a product, build a customer feedback mechanism and keep measuring customer satisfaction.
+When designing a product, build a feedback mechanism upfront, and keep measuring customer satisfaction.
 Otherwise, you may end up with unsold products on your hands — just like I will have to eat the baked falafels as I am feeling sorry for them.